marcopovitch/dbclust/README.md

 ### macOS Considerations

+On macOS, using multiprocessing-based parallelism runtimes (Ray, Dask, Parsl HTE) in combination with multithreaded numerical libraries (NumPy/SciPy/ObsPy using OpenBLAS, MKL, or Accelerate) can cause native crashes (Bus error, Segmentation fault).

+This issue is due to unsafe interactions between fork/spawn and BLAS libraries, which are not fully fork-safe on macOS.
+This is not a Python bug but a platform limitation.

-On macOS, Python's multiprocessing has known limitations due to the default `spawn` method and security restrictions. **Running DBClust inside Docker is strongly recommended on macOS** for reliable parallel execution.
+**Running DBClust inside Docker is strongly recommended on macOS** for reliable parallel execution.

 #### Recommended Setup for macOS